-Option Description Default When to use Max Zoom At Tilt 0 Deg When the tilt is 0 degrees you are looking into the horizon, so the distance between the camera and the object being viewed is large; a large zoom level is needed here.
-10 If the video engine is zooming in too much when looking towards the horizon, then set zoom level appropriate to clearly see objects at the maximum distance you want to track them.
+Option Description When to use Amount of screen object should occupy (0-10) The video engine is trying to maintain the target as a certain fraction of the screen in width and height.
+0 corresponds to 25% of the screen.
+5 corresponds to 35% of the screen.
+10 corresponds to 45% of the screen.
+Use a low value if you want to maintain more of a sense of the object's surroundings and want to minimize chances of losing the object.
+Use a high value if you want to zoom in close to better recognize the object, though this increases the risk of losing track.
+Use Max Zoom Level This sets the maximum zoom level possible for a given tilt angle.
+Note : This does not mean you will reach this zoom level during tracking; it just guarantees you will never exceed this zoom level.
+If you notice that the camera is zooming too much when tracking objects, use this feature to limit the max zoom.
+Limiting the max zoom can improve tracking at time.
+Max Zoom At Tilt 0 Deg When the tilt is 0 degrees you are looking into the horizon, so the distance between the camera and the object being viewed is large; a large zoom level is needed here.
+If the video engine is zooming in too much when looking towards the horizon, then set zoom level appropriate to clearly see objects at the maximum distance you want to track them.
 Max Zoom At Tilt 90 Deg When the tilt angle is 90 degrees the camera is looking directly down, so the distance from the camera to the object being viewed is small (height of camera); a small zoom level is needed here.
-1 Set to the zoom level appropriate to clearly see an object directly beneath the camera.
+Set to the zoom level appropriate to clearly see an object directly beneath the camera.